Direct vs Regular Mutual Funds: Which Option Suits You Best?

 How to Identify Whether a Mutual Fund is Direct or Regular?

 When choosing between direct and regular mutual fund options can be tricky.
-Here are some straightforward ways to distinguish them:

 These indicators should help you identify whether a fund is a regular or direct plan and make a more informed investment choice.